Polycrylic is a water-based protective coating that serves the purpose of protecting the wood.

 Take advantage of all safety measures.
 Not all chemicals are safe to inhale, so you need to use masks, gloves, and other protective measures to spare yourself the fumes of polyacrylic.

 Humidity is bad.
-Not only will a high humidity level possibly cause the wood grain to raise, but it will also prolong the time it takes for it to dry.
+Not only will a high humidity level possibly cause the wood grain to rise, but it will also prolong the time it takes for it to dry.

 Because of this, it’s best to move your project into a humidity-controlled place if possible.

 How Long Does It Take for Polycrylic to Cure?

 Applying Polycrylic and allowing proper drying time takes a little know-how.